01 of 03

 Montreal Science Centre: The Caveats, The Tips

 If you have your heart set on catching an exhibit AND seeing an IMAX film, then check the schedule before heading out and make sure that your film of choice is being aired in a language you can understand.
-I've witnessed out-of-town folks express their disappointment that no English versions were scheduled when they were on location.
-So plan ahead and prevent this from occurring in the first place.
-Montreal is French city and these kind of language situations are not uncommon.
-Also consider that Montreal Science Centre admission is not cheap.
+Also, consider that Montreal Science Centre admission is not cheap.
 A family of four can easily spend up to $100 to catch an exhibit and a 3D IMAX film when you factor in taxes and service fees.
-And there has been criticism from seasoned travelers that the Montreal Science Centre is not nearly as large as other North American science and technology complexes and yet charges comparable rates.
+There has been criticism from seasoned travelers that the Montreal Science Centre is not nearly as large as other North American science and technology complexes and yet charges comparable rates.

 Montreal Science Centre: Opening Hours

 Exhibition rooms open Monday to Sunday: 10 a.m. to 5 p.m.
 IMAX films usually air late morning, afternoons and evenings.
 Note that exhibition room hours may change on a seasonal basis.
 Open most holidays.

 Montreal Science Centre: Admission

 Admission rates vary significantly depending on your age as well as which exhibitions and IMAX films you choose to see.
 Package deals are available and occasionally special discounts are offered.
 Here's the current list of admission fees.

 Getting to the Montreal Science Centre

 2 de la Commune Street West

 More Info on the Latest Exhibits and IMAX Screenings